AscendingPassage.com HOME PAGE.

 There are galleries enough however, and one can readily

 lose oneself in its mazy turnings.
-Seven chapels, consecrated to
+Seti built seven chapels, consecrated to

-Osiris and to different gods and goddesses of his suite; seven vaulted
+Osiris and to different gods and goddesses, seven vaulted

-chambers; seven doors for the processions of kings and multitudes;
+chambers, seven doors for the processions of the gods,

 and, at the sides, numberless halls, corridors, secondary chapels,